TomSoderling/TomSoderling.github.io/_posts/2020-06-06-Unit-Test-Code-Snippet.md

 I set up this snippet to use the shortcut `test`, so by typing that and pressing tab twice, voila!
 The whole unit test is stubbed out for me:
 <img src="{{site.baseurl}}/images/XamarinMonthCodeSnippets/InUse1.png" style="width: 600px;"/>

-The snippet gives me a clue on what the first part of the name should be, `UnitUnderTest`, so I can enter that, press tab and move on to the other 2 parts of the name:
+The snippet gives me a clue on what the first part of the name should be, `UnitUnderTest`.
+This snippet uses variables, so I can enter the first part of the name and press tab to move on to the other 2 parts of the name:
 <img src="{{site.baseurl}}/images/XamarinMonthCodeSnippets/InUse2.png" style="width: 600px;"/>